Stephen Saunders (entrepreneur)

 Stephen Saunders is a British-born entrepreneur, journalist, and marketing professional.
 He is the former CEO of Light Reading, a media, communications, and events business, which he founded in 2000, sold to UBM in 2005, and repurchased in 2014.
+Saunders sold Light Reading to Informa in 2016.
+Informa later acquired UBM in 2018.

 Formerly, he was managing director of UBM DeusM, an integrated marketing services division of UBM, launched in 2010.
 He has also written and edited guidebooks on data communications and networks.

+Career

 Start-ups

 Saunders has been responsible for a number of online publishing start-ups, including: